intarchboard/draft-iab-privacy-partitioning/draft-iab-privacy-partitioning.md

 for each request and response transaction by simply observing requests in transit.

 It is not currently possible to guarantee with technical protocol measures that two entities are not colluding.
+Further even if entities do not collude directly, if information is revealed to another party, there might be no control about further collusion of data.
 However, there are some mitigations that can be applied to reduce the risk of collusion happening in practice:

-- Policy and contractual agreements between entities involved in partitioning, to disallow logging or sharing of data, or to require auditing.
+- Policy and contractual agreements between entities involved in partitioning to disallow logging or sharing of data, as well as careful data minimization or annoymization when auditing is required.
 - Protocol requirements to make collusion or data sharing more difficult.
 - Adding more partitions and contexts, to make it increasingly difficult to collude with enough parties to recover identities.

 ## Violations by Insufficient Partitioning